Methodology

 Wales

-All children are entitled to early education (also known as foundation learning) from the term after the child’s third birthday until they enter statutory education.
-Eligible parents of 3 and 4 year-olds are entitled to up to 30 hours per week funded provision through the Childcare Offer for Wales for up to 48 weeks of the year.
-The 30 hours is made up of a minimum of 10 hours of early education a week and a maximum of 20 hours a week of childcare.
+All children are entitled to funded nursery education (opens in a new tab) from the term after their third birthday until they enter statutory education, for a minimum of 10 hours per week during the academic year.
+Eligible parents of 3 and 4 year-olds are entitled to up to 30 hours per week of funded provision through the Childcare Offer for Wales (opens in a new tab), for up to 48 weeks of the year.
+The 30 hours is made up of the minimum 10 hours of nursery education a week and a maximum 20 hours a week of childcare.

 In Wales, the Early Childhood Play Learning and Care (ECPLC) (opens in a new tab) approach means developing and delivering a consistent approach to nurturing, learning and development, through the provision of high-quality play-based education and childcare opportunities, for all babies and young children aged 0-5 years old.
 Wales has co-produced with practitioners resources to support practitioners in providing quality early childhood play, learning and care.